wintoncode/Winton.Extensions.Configuration.Consul/README.md

    A `bool` that indicates whether the config is optional.
 If `false` then will throw during load if the config is missing for the given key.
 * **`Parser`**

    The parser to use, should match the format of the configuration stored in Consul.
 Defaults to `JsonConfigurationParser`.
-Either use those under `Chocolate.AspNetCore.Configuration.Consul.Parsers` or create your own by implementing `IConfigurationParser`.
+Either use those under `Winton.Extensions.Configuration.Consul.Parsers` or create your own by implementing `IConfigurationParser`.
 * **`ReloadOnChange`**

    A `bool` indicating whether to reload the config when it changes in Consul.